Although not in the medical field, medical topics fascinate this author. Liz urges folks with any medical issues to see their doctors.

 Anxiety and depression are the two most common types of mental illness, from which nearly everyone suffers or has suffered at some point in their lives; of course, there are varying degrees of severity here, as well.

-It did not help one little bit that a 4th grade teacher I had should have sought a different profession; addressed in my article on homework.
+It did not help one little bit that a 4th-grade teacher I had should have sought a different profession; as addressed in my article on homework.
 I struggled greatly, and continue to do so in many areas involving numbers, including occasional errors in my checkbook, which is never a good thing.

 In addition to my lack of skill in calculations, I am also somewhat dyslexic where numbers are concerned.
 Dyslexia is the tendency to see or perceive things backwards, such as reading 'saw' for 'was.'

 In numbers, it affects me with a tendency to transpose digits, seeing $1.89 instead of $1.98, for example.
 This is where I get into trouble with the checkbook now and then!

 …very surprised indeed if I were to lay a wager that you, dear reader, are very likely to have a mental illness.
 I know I do.
 Yes, that’s right; I’m ‘coming out’ and owning it.
 I have suffered from anxiety and depression for many years now, and have only in the last 2 years been able to access treatment.

 Most disorders are due to some kind of chemical imbalance in the brain.
 Anxiety and depression though can be temporary, and situational, meaning that you become anxious and depressed due to something that has happened in your life, but feel better once whatever it was has been resolved.

 However, if the situation does not resolve, and the anxiety and depression become chronic, this can lead to changes in the brain, making it not so easy to recover.